pslack/frame3dd/README.txt

-FRAME: a frame analysis program
+FRAME3DD: a frame analysis program
 -------------------------------

-FRAME is a program for the static and dynamic structural analysis of two- and three-dimensional frames and trusses with elastic and geometric stiffness.
+FRAME3DD is a program for the static and dynamic structural analysis of two- and three-dimensional frames and trusses with elastic and geometric stiffness.

-FRAME reads an Input Data file, containing joint coordinates, member geometry, material moduli, restrained joints, prescribed displacements, load information, and optionally, mass information if a modal analysis is to be carried out.
+FRAME3DD reads an Input Data file, containing joint coordinates, member geometry, material moduli, restrained joints, prescribed displacements, load information, and optionally, mass information if a modal analysis is to be carried out.

-FRAME appends the Input Data with Output Data, resulting in a single Input/Output file.
+FRAME3DD appends the Input Data with Output Data, resulting in a single Input/Output file.
 The Output Data recapitulates the input information, gives joint displacements in global coordinates, member end-forces in local coordinates, reactions in global coordinates, and natural frequencies and mode shapes in global coordinates.

+---

-FRAME is free software; you may redistribute it and/or modify it under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation.
-FRAME is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+FRAME3DD is free software; you may redistribute it and/or modify it under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation.
+FRAME3DD is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License (GPL) for details.